The Hospitality Law Conference

 This immersive one-and-a-half-day conference delivers intimate, impactful, and expert-led educational experiences tailored for the lodging and food & beverage industries.
 Attendees participate in interactive discussions and sessions that explore best practices and benchmark current policies.

-Day 2 features “Let’s Make a Deal”, a dynamic half-day program bringing together key stakeholders from across the hospitality deal-making ecosystem.
-This event dives deep into the legal, financial, and strategic components that drive successful hotel projects, acquisitions, and other transactions.
-Designed for lawyers, lenders, investors, brokers, and finance executives, this program is a master class on the latest market trends, deal structures, risk management strategies, and financing tools shaping today’s hospitality landscape.
+Day 1 features Let’s Make a Deal, a dynamic half-day program bringing together key stakeholders from across the hospitality deal-making ecosystem.
+This program dives deep into the legal, financial, and strategic components that drive successful hotel projects, acquisitions, refinancings, and other transactions.

-Whether you’re closing your first hospitality deal, refinancing, or refining your next acquisition, “Let’s Make a Deal” provides the insights and connections to move your projects forward with confidence!
+Whether you’re closing your first hospitality deal, refinancing an existing asset, or refining your next acquisition strategy, Let’s Make a Deal delivers the insights and connections needed to move projects forward with confidence.

 Continuing Legal Education Credit: